-The HRH Construction Corporation awards a scholarship every year to a student in the Real Estate Development Program.
+The HRH Construction Corporation awards scholarships every year to students in the Real Estate Development Program.

-Medals and Prizes
+Medals and Prizes (Schoolwide)

 Medals and prizes are awarded at Commencement.

 HONOR AWARDS FOR EXCELLENCE IN DESIGN

 This prize is awarded at graduation each year to six to eight graduating students for the high quality of work in the design studios during their program of studies at Columbia.
 The award carries a \$250 prize.